West Fork River: Dams and navigation

 Between the years of 1905 and 1931, four small dams were constructed by the Clarksburg Water Board on a sixteen-mile (26 km) stretch of the river upstream (south) of Clarksburg, for the provision of local drinking water.
 While the dams in later years have come to be regarded as good fishing areas, the Water Board is working with the U.S. Fish and Wildlife Service on plans to remove them.
+In 2016 removal of three of the dams was completed in an effort led by U.S. Fish and Wildlife Service, the removed dams being: West Milford, Two Lick, and Highland Dams.
+Removal of the dams is claimed to have improved public safety, recreation access, water quality, and ecological connectivity.

 Variant names

 The United States Board on Geographic Names settled on "West Fork River" as the stream's name in 1902.
 According to the Geographic Names Information System, the West Fork River has also been known historically as: